*This site is best viewed as a desktop version.*

 Scarlett is an AKC registered silver female.
 She is the sister of Gracie.
 We loved Gracie's temperament and build so much we decided to go back and get Scarlett too!
 She's very sweet.
-She just had her first litter in December 2019 and she had a litter of gorgeous silvers!!!!
+Very much a snuggler!

 Dixie is an AKC (and dual registered CKC) Full English chocolate female.
 She has joined our family and breeding program when of age.
 She has Champion bloodlines.
 Her father is a white lab and is PenHip Certified and her mother is black.
 She should be able to have chocolates, blacks, and yellows.
 We can't wait!

 Red is ACA registered.
 He will be our fox red stud male.
 Red is out of a red dam and red champion sire.
 His sire is PenHip Certified.
 We have added Red to our breeding program to start producing fox red puppies in 2021.
 We currently do NOT offer stud services.
 There is just too much involved and we have chosen not to offer this service.